Pastells/RAG_colpali/README.md

-This repository contains the code for a term paper on RAG.
+This repository contains the python and LaTeX code for a term paper on RAG.

 The requirements were handled with `uv`